Letters to J. D. Salinger

 Contributors include: Marvin Bell, Frederick Busch, Stephen Collins, Nicholas Delbanco, Warren French, Herbert Gold, W. P. Kinsella, Molly McQuade, Stewart O’Nan, Robert O’Connor, Ellis Paul, Molly Peacock, Sanford Pinsker, George Plimpton, Gerald Rosen, Sid Salinger, David Shields, Joseph Skibell, Melanie Rae Thon, Alma Luz Villanueva, Katharine Weber, and many others.

-Chris Kubica grew up in Appleton, Wisconsin and currently resides in Chapel Hill, North Carolina.
-He is an associate producer for Salinger, a 2013 The Weinstein Company documentary film, directed by Shane Salerno.
-Chris is a self-employed software developer by day and—like everyone else—is at work on a novel.
+Chris Kubica is an associate producer for Salinger, a 2013 Weinstein Company documentary film directed by Shane Salerno.
 He runs the website jdsalinger.com and co-founded the Chicago-based literary magazine spelunker flophouse.

-Will Hochman is assistant professor of English at Southern Connecticut State University.
-His most recent collection of poetry is Stranger Within.
+Will Hochman is a professor of English at Southern Connecticut State University.
+He is the author of Freer and coauthor of A Critical Companion to J.D.
+Salinger.

 Links to online reviews: